skx/foth/README.md

 * Support for loops, via `do`/`loop`.
 * Support for conditional-execution, via `if`/`then`.

-The code evolves through a series of steps, guided by the comment-linked, ultimately we hope to end up with a featurefull final revision which is actually somewhat useable, and which could be embedded in a host application to easily support user-scripting.
+The code evolves through a series of steps, guided by the comment-linked, ultimately ending with a featurefull [final revision](#final-revision) which is actually somewhat useable, and which could be embedded in a host application to easily support user-scripting.

 While you could improve things further from this final step I'm going to stop there, because I think I've done enough for the moment.
 If you did want to extend further then there _are_ some obvious things to add: